-ReadyBoost cache file is always encrypted using AES-128 algorithm to prevent data leakage.
-Compression is also used to cram up to two times more data into the file.
+- The ReadyBoost cache file is always encrypted using the AES-128 algorithm to protect private data.
+Compression is used to cram up to two times more data into the file.

 Please note that adding more RAM to a computer always enhances performance even more.
 But if you use 32-bit Windows and your computer already has 4 GB of RAM installed (the maximum supported), ReadyBoost can be helpful in speeding up application launches.

 In a test cited on Wikipedia, the time to complete a specific operation was decreased from 11 seconds to 2 seconds using ReadyBoost on Windows Vista PC with 512 megabytes of RAM.
 But doubling the amount of memory and turning off ReadyBoost decreased the time to 0.8 seconds.